MarwanH7/Marwan-s_Portfolio/README.md

 * Engineered features (dummy variables, aggregate monthly and total charges per servies).
 * Balanced the data using oversampling & undersampling techniques (SMOTE).
 * Improved the base model performance from 67% recall for minority group and 81% accuracy to 97% for both accuracy and recall.
-* Built a user facing API using streamlit, where user can upload a csv file of the data set and get the same dataset with a churn_probability column.
+* Built a user facing API using streamlit, where user/company employee can upload a csv file of the data set and get the same dataset with a churn_probability column.

 ![](/Images/Model_1_Score.png)